top of page

 Trucks and other heavy-duty vehicles are vital to the U.S. economy but account for 25 percent of all GHG emissions from the transportation sector, which is itself the single largest source of greenhouse gas emissions in the U.S.

-The Phase 3 standards build on EPA’s heavy-duty Phase II program from 2016 “and maintain that program’s flexible structure, which is designed to reflect the diverse nature of the heavy-duty vehicle industry,” the agency stated.
+The Phase 3 standards build on EPA’s heavy-duty Phase 2 program from 2016 “and maintain that program’s flexible structure, which is designed to reflect the diverse nature of the heavy-duty vehicle industry,” the agency stated.
 “The standards are technology-neutral and performance-based, allowing each manufacturer to choose what set of emissions-control technologies is best suited for them and the needs of their customers.
 Available technologies include advanced internal-combustion engine vehicles, hybrid vehicles, plug-in hybrid electric vehicles, battery electric vehicles, and hydrogen fuel cell vehicles.
 These new standards apply to heavy-duty vocational vehicles and tractors (such as day cabs and sleeper cabs on tractor-trailer trucks).”

 Clean Fuels Alliance America expressed extreme disappointment in the standards.